-The Plan is a qualified defined contribution plan established for the benefit of the employees of Humana Inc. and its participating subsidiaries (the "Company" or "Humana") who work in Puerto Rico ("eligible employees") and is subject to the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
+The Plan is a qualified defined contribution plan established for the benefit of the employees of Humana Inc. and its participating subsidiaries (the "Company" or "Humana") who are not employed in Puerto Rico ("eligible employees"), or eligible for the Humana Savings Plan or Humana Partnership Savings Plan and is subject to the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
+The Plan is a Safe Harbor Plan.
 The Company is the sponsor ("Plan Sponsor") and a committee appointed by the Company is the administrator ("Plan Administrator") of the Plan.
-The Company appointed Schwab Retirement Plan Services as the recordkeeper.
-Banco Popular de Puerto Rico is the trustee and Charles Schwab Trust Company is the custodian.
+The Company appointed Schwab Retirement Plan Services as the recordkeeper and Charles Schwab Trust Company as the trustee.